 The visual style is simple, yet a perfect fit along with the music.

 Graphically the game is certainly no powerhouse, but that does not mean it’s lacking charm or visual appeal.
-It’s not trying to revolutionize the way 2D games look, but more likely.. the developer intented to show that graphics can actually take a backseat to gameplay with good results.
+It’s not trying to revolutionize the way 2D games look, but more likely, the developer intended to show that graphics can actually take a backseat to gameplay with good results.
 I’m not saying that every 2D game that has fancy graphics is lacking in gameplay – quite the opposite, with games such as New Super Mario Bros.
-Wii on the Wii and Shadow Complex on the 360 showing off equally high quality graphics while not leaving gameplay as an afterthought.
+Wii on the Wii and Shadow Complex on the Xbox 360 showing off equally high-quality graphics while not leaving gameplay as an afterthought.
 So it can be done, even on the Wii which is in no way a beast of a machine.

 There is no violence in this game, apart from getting the poor captain killed over and over again – which is unavoidable unless you’re a formidable gamer.
 I have intentionally not covered every feature in this game here – where would the fun be in that, when you could instead play the game yourself and marvel at every discovery?
 If you can manage the at times rough difficulty, possess a certain level of patience and don’t require shiny HD graphics with explosions to rival Michael Bay’s latest production from your games, that is.
 But even if you have a short fuse, I still recommend at least trying the demo at the official website (where it can also be purchased, should you so desire).